depicted-candela/stateless-mind/01Foundations/01DataSystemInternals/01ReliabilityAndFaultTolerance/02ReplicationStrategies/exercises.md

     readInventory(101)
     healthCheck()

-    input("\nPress Enter to simulate leader failure (docker rm -f leader)...")
+    print("In a separate terminal, run: docker rm -f leader") input("\nPress Enter to simulate leader failure (docker rm -f leader)...")
-     In a separate terminal, run: docker rm -f leader
+    ## In a separate terminal, run: docker rm -f leader

     print("\nRe-running health check after simulated failure...")
     healthCheck()
     updateInventory(102, 66)  This will fail

-    input("\nLeader is down.
+    print("In a separate terminal: docker exec -it --user postgres follower pg_ctl promote") input("\nLeader is down.
 Press Enter to promote follower and reconfigure service...")

-     --- Manual Failover and Reconfiguration ---
+    ## --- Manual Failover and Reconfiguration ---
-     In a separate terminal: docker exec -it follower pg_ctl promote print("Follower promoted.
+    ## In a separate terminal: docker exec -it --user postgres follower pg_ctl promote
+    print("Follower promoted.
 Reconfiguring service...")
     config["leader"] = "dbname=appdb user=postgres password=postgres host=localhost port=5433"
-    config["follower"] = None  No follower exists anymore
+    config["follower"] = None # No follower exists anymore

     print("Service reconfigured.
-New leader is at port 5433.") healthCheck()  Follower will show as down because config is None
+New leader is at port 5433.") healthCheck()  ## Follower will show as down because config is None

-     Writes now go to the new leader updateInventory(102, 66)
+    ## Writes now go to the new leader
+    updateInventory(102, 66)

-     We can also read from the new leader now print(f"\n--> Attempting read from new LEADER ({config['leader']})") conn = getConnection("leader")
+    ## We can also read from the new leader now
+    print(f"\n--> Attempting read from new LEADER ({config['leader']})") conn = getConnection("leader")
     with conn.cursor() as cur: